-Mark Amerika has exhibited his art in many venues including the Whitney Biennial, the Denver Art Museum, the Institute of Contemporary Arts in London, ZKM, the Walker Art Center, and the American Museum of the Moving Image.
+Mark Amerika has exhibited his art in many venues including Whitney Biennial, Denver Art Museum, Institute of Contemporary Arts in London, ZKM, Walker Art Center, and American Museum of the Moving Image.
 Amerika has had five early and/or mid-career retrospectives including the first two Internet art retrospectives ever produced (Tokyo and London).

-He is the author of many books including remixthebook (University of Minnesota Press, 2011 and remixthebook.com), META/DATA: A Digital Poetics (The MIT Press, 2007) and remixthecontext (Routledge, 2018).
-His novels include The Kafka Chronicles (University of Alabama Press / FC2, 1993), Sexual Blood (University of Alabama Press / FC2, 1995), and 29 Inches (Chiasmus Press, 2007).
+He is the author of many books including remixthebook, META/DATA: A Digital Poetics and remixthecontext.
+His novels include The Kafka Chronicles, Sexual Blood, and 29 Inches.
 In 2014, Amerika published his “auto-translation / remix” of Raymond Roussel’s Locus Solus.
-This special centenary translation of Roussel’s prototypical work of surrealist writing was published with Counterpath Press.

-A frequent keynote speaker, Amerika has presented and performed his art and contemporary media theory to over 100 audiences throughout the world.
-Events he has keynoted include the “Disrupting Narratives” symposium at the Tate Modern, the Electronic Literature Organization “Visionary Landscapes” conference in Vancouver, the “Misunderstanding” festival for the International Network of Performance Artists in Zurich, the Digital Interconnections festival in Tokyo, transmediale in Berlin, the “Buddhism and New Media” conference in Seoul, the Ciber@rt Bilbao festival in Spain, and the Seminário Internacional de Cinema e Audiovisual in Salvador, Brazil.
-He has given visiting artist presentations in scores of museums, universities, and contemporary arts centres including the visiting artist series at the Whitney Museum of American Art, the Machida City Museum of Graphic Arts in Tokyo, the Australia Center for the Moving Image in Melbourne, and the Microwave Festival and Videotage in Hong Kong.
+Amerika has presented and performed throughout the world including the “Disrupting Narratives” symposium at the Tate Modern, the Electronic Literature Organization “Visionary Landscapes” conference in Vancouver, the “Misunderstanding” festival for the International Network of Performance Artists in Zurich, the Digital Interconnections festival in Tokyo, transmediale in Berlin, the “Buddhism and New Media” conference in Seoul, the Ciber@rt Bilbao festival in Spain, and the Seminário Internacional de Cinema e Audiovisual in Salvador, Brazil.
+He has given visiting artist presentations in scores of museums, universities, and contemporary arts centres including the visiting artist series at Whitney Museum of American Art, Machida City Museum of Graphic Arts in Tokyo, Australia Center for the Moving Image in Melbourne, and Microwave Festival and Videotage in Hong Kong.

-Selected as a Time Magazine 100 Innovator, Amerika’s work has been featured on CNN and written about in over 150 mainstream, academic and art publications including The New York Times, Die Zeit, El Pais, The Wall Street Journal, The Observer and The Art Magazine of the Tate Museum.
+Selected as a Time Magazine 100 Innovator, Amerika’s work has been featured on CNN, The New York Times, Die Zeit, El Pais, The Wall Street Journal, The Observer and The Art Magazine of the Tate Museum.

 Amerika is the first artist ever appointed Professor of Distinction at the University of Colorado at Boulder where he is the Founding Director of the new Doctoral Program in Intermedia Art, Writing and Performance in the College of Media, Communication and Information and a Professor of Art and Art History.
 Prior appointments include the Labex-H2H International Research Chair at the University of Paris 8, Principal Research Fellow at La Trobe University’s Centre for Creative Arts and Visiting Professor and International Artist in Residence at the National University of Singapore, the University of Technology Sydney, the Royal Melbourne Institute of Technology, and Falmouth University in the UK.